Len Mason: Canterbury

 Work then took him to Christchurch where he joined the Hornby club in the Canterbury Rugby League competition.
 He played for them in 1926 and 1927, representing the South Island team in 1926, where he scored a try in a 22-31 loss.
 Subsequently Mason was selected for the New Zealand national rugby league team and was part of the 1926-27 tour of Great Britain that was marred by player discontent.

 Following the New Zealand tour of England Mason returned to Canterbury where he played a further 8 matches for Hornby before receiving an offer from Wigan to join them.
 He accepted and left for England in June.

 New Zealand

 Mason's first match for New Zealand was against Auckland prior to the 1926/27 season.
 He scored a try in a high scoring 32-52 loss where it seemed as though the New Zealand team was more worried about not sustaining injury than winning the match.

 On the England tour Mason played 26 matches, including 3 tests from the 32 tour matches.
 The large number of games that he played was partly due to the fact that 7 players went on strike and 6 of these were fellow forwards.

 Wigan

-Mason moved to England in June of 1927 to join Wigan.
+Mason moved to England in June 1927 to join Wigan.